sahithyandev/s1/src/content/docs/properties-of-materials/basics/12-defects-in-crystals.md

 Related to a single atom.

 - Vacancy - Missing parent atom
-- Self-interstitial atom - A parent atom entered into an interstitial site
+- Self-interstitial atom - A self atom entered into an interstitial site
 - Interstitial impurity atom - A foreign atom entered into an interstitial site
 - Substitutional impurity atom - A foreign atom replaced a parent atom or a vacancy